CaptainAbdullah/Demystifying-Grayscale-Image-Encoding/README.md

-# Demystifying Grayscale image encoding
+# Demystifying Grayscale Image Encoding
 Why we need multiple encoding schemes for grayscale images ?

 Grayscale images are commonly represented using 8 bits per pixel, which allows for 256 different intensity values.
 In this representation: